 There are six different types of Creative Commons licence, each with its own set of permissions.

-If you want to share or re-use an image you first need to determine whether you require non-commercial use or commercial use.
+If you want to share or reuse an image you first need to determine whether you need to use the image for non-commercial use or commercial use.
 Some Creative Commons licences permit commercial use while other licence types do not.